 Health & Wellness Diabetic socks

-If you are among the more than 25 million adults in the United States with diabetes, you will appreciate the benefits of Thorlos clinically-tested padded diabetic socks (CTPS), highly effective diabetic socks with unique padding clinically shown to reduce blisters, pain, pressures and moisture.
-Blisters and any other lesion or break in the skin can set the stage for diabetic ulcerations and amputation.
+As a diagnosed or pre-diabetic your feet need to be protected, Thorlos clinically-tested padded diabetic socks (CTPS),are highly effective diabetic socks with unique padding clinically shown to reduce blisters, pain, pressures and moisture.
+Blisters and any other lesion or break in the skin can set the stage for diabetic foot ulcers and potential amputation.
 Thorlos padding protects the feet’s skin/soft-tissue so these are less likely to occur.
 In fact, the Center for Disease Control reccommends that diabetics wear padded socks.

 “Since I started wearing Thorlos socks I don't get blisters on my feet.
 As a diabetic, this is very important!”
 Sherry M.

 According to the US National Institutes of Health and National Library of Medicine, if you have diabetes you are more likely to have diabetic foot problems.
 You may experience diabetic nerve pain or diabetic foot pain.
 Diabetes can damage your nerves (diabetic neuropathy), which may make you less able to feel an injury or pressure on the skin of your foot.
 Thus, you might not notice a foot injury (unrecognized trauma to the feet) until severe damage or infection develops.
 This is why skin/soft-tissue management of the feet via diabetic socks is critical if you have diabetes to avoid these foot problems especially a diabetic ulcer.

 Best Socks For Diabetics